 I’m really trying to emphasize storing water big time because I don’t want my readers standing in line to get water from their local communities after a disaster.
-Please store water a few different ways.
+Please store water in a few different ways.
 If your local water lines are contaminated you may not be able to use your water heater tank for your hydrating needs.
 Just something to think about.
 You may remember me talking about the different timetables for survival.
 If not, I will tell you in case you’ve forgotten

-If you want to know how long you can live without water, air, shelter or food, I have you covered with this timetable below.
+If you want to know how long you can live without water, air, shelter, or food, I have you covered with this timetable below.
 Of course, there are always variables but you get the jest of what I’m trying to convey.
 Please remember when filling your containers where applicable to use a lead-free hose.
 Lead-Free Hose

 Please remember to place your water containers off the concrete/cement floors with at least a two-inch clearance.
-I use two by four’s.
+I use two-by-fours.
 Explanation about concrete, water temperatures can change and therefore, moisture can form so we need space for air to circulate around the containers.
 Another reason is possibly chemicals from the concrete can leach into the containers.

 - 3 minutes without air (I don’t recommend trying this)